mezzio/mezzio-hal/docs/book/representations.md

 the provided `HalResource` instance.
 In order to keep the component agnostic of PSR-7 implementation, the factory composes:

 - A PSR-7 response prototype.
-A zend-diactoros `Response` is used if none is provided.
+A laminas-diactoros `Response` is used if none is provided.
 - A callable capable of generating an empty, writable, PSR-7 stream instance.
-  If none is provided, a callable returning a zend-diactoros `Stream` is provided.
+  If none is provided, a callable returning a laminas-diactoros `Stream` is provided.

 As an example: